Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Analysis of Data Valuation Methods Under Submodular Functions

 \begin{proof} We proceed by showing that the guarantee from Theorem~\ref{thm:submod_approx} extends to each prefix of the sequence.
-Let $G_t$ denote the set of first $t$ elements selected by our algorithm, and $OPT_t$ be an optimal set of size $t$.
+Let $S_t^v$ denote the set of first $t$ elements selected by our algorithm, and $OPT_t^\pi$ be an optimal set of size $t$ under sequential constraints.
 From Theorem~\ref{thm:submod_approx}, we know that for each $t \in [k]$:

-Summing this inequality over all $t$ from 1 to $k$ directly yields:
+where the second inequality uses $U(OPT_t^*) \geq U(OPT_t^\pi)$ since unconstrained optimization can only improve over constrained optimization.
+Summing this inequality over all $t$ from $1$ to $k$ directly yields:

 This uniform approximation guarantee emerges from the fundamental properties of our selection process.
 The data values $v(\cdot)$ are computed once at the beginning and remain fixed throughout the selection process.
-As we proceed, at each step $t$, the set $G_t$ consists of the $t$ elements with the highest data values. \end{proof}
+As we proceed, at each step $t$, the set $S_t^v$ consists of the $t$ elements with the highest data values.
+Note that $OPT_t^\pi$ represents the optimal solution at step $t$ under the sequential constraint that elements must be chosen in a fixed order (nested constraint $S_1 \subset S_2 \subset \cdots \subset S_n$), distinguishing it from the unconstrained optimal solution $OPT_t^*$. \end{proof}